collinhundley/APTargets/README.md

     }
     ```

-    Or similarly, you can define the closure in-place:
+    Or similarly, you can also define the closure in-place:

     ```
     myButton.addTarget(.TouchUpInside) { (sender) -> Void in